e-sensing/sitsbook/sitsbook.md

 ## Random forest{-}

 Random forest is a machine learning algorithm that uses an ensemble learning method for classification tasks.
 The algorithm consists of multiple decision trees, each trained on a different subset of the training data and with a different subset of features.
 To make a prediction, each decision tree in the forest independently classifies the input data.
 The final prediction is made based on the majority vote of all the decision trees.
 The randomness in the algorithm comes from the random subsets of data and features used to train each decision tree, which helps to reduce overfitting and improve the accuracy of the model.
 This classifier measures the importance of each feature in the classification task, which can be helpful in feature selection and data visualization.
-Pelletier et al.  discuss the robustness of random forest method for satellite image time series classification [@Pelletier2016].
+For an in-depth discussion of the robustness of random forest method for satellite image time series classification, please see Pelletier et al [@Pelletier2016].

 <div class="figure" style="text-align: center">
 <img src="./images/random_forest.png" alt="Random forest algorithm (Source: Venkata Jagannath in Wikipedia - licenced as CC-BY-SA 4.0)." width="90%" />